About/Contact

 Your Technology & Learning Connections Team

 The Technology & Learning Connections (TLC) Team is a part of the FDOE, Bureau of Exceptional Education and Student Services - funded PS/RtI Project at the University of South Florida.
-The TLC services support the local development of highly effective classrooms for students with disabilities based on the Florida Standards through an MTSS within a universal education system.
+The TLC services support highly effective classrooms for students with disabilities based on the Florida Standards through an MTSS within a universal education system.

 The TLC Team provides guidelines and resources to support the implementation of: